 Inflammatory Arthritis of the Hip

 Inflammatory Arthritis of the hip, like all forms of arthritis, is due to a loss of the cushioning joint surface tissue (articular cartilage) that covers the ends of the bones of the joint – the femoral head (ball) and the acetabulum of the pelvis (socket).
-The end result is the same as that of osteoarthritis – with progressive loss of articular cartilage, ultimately leading to a “bone on bone” arthritis situation.
+The end result is progressive loss of articular cartilage, ultimately leading to a “bone on bone” arthritis situation.

 Avascular Necrosis of the Femoral Head

 Avascular Necrosis (AVN) of the hip occurs when the blood supply to the bone of the femoral head (the ball part of the hip joint) is disrupted.
 This typically leads to death of the bone cells (osteocytes) in a localized area of the top of the femoral head/ball leading to collapse of the affected bone and its associated joint surface.
 This irreversible damage generally leads to a progressive arthritis (often quite rapid) of the hip with pain, stiffness and loss of function for walking, bending etc.

 Trochanteric Pain Syndrome (TPS) refers to conditions that lead to pain over the greater trochanter of the upper femur (thigh bone) – this is the bony prominence on the outside of the hip.
 Most commonly this involves inflammation of one of the bursae (bursitis) of the hip but other tissues in the area can be affected.

 Loose Body of the Hip